-The Advanced Manufacturing Workforce Development Alliance (AMDev) is a five-year ( August 2022- July 2027) program supported by the United States Agency for International Development (USAID) and implemented by the Unilab Foundation (ULF) in partnership with model manufacturing companies, higher education institutions, research institutions, specialized non-profit organizations, and government agencies.
+The Advanced Manufacturing Workforce Development Alliance (AMDev) is a five-year ( August 2022- July 2027) United States Agency for International Development (USAID) program implemented by the Unilab Foundation (ULF) in partnership with model manufacturing companies, higher education institutions, research institutions, specialized non-profit organizations, and government agencies.

 The Alliance will work to contribute to the national discourse and policies on strategic human resources for the Philippines as the country attains high-middle income status, shapes businesses to be more internationally competitive, and positions its youthful population to thrive in Industry 4.0. or Advanced Manufacturing.